Reform and opening up: Trade and foreign investment

-Some scholars assert that China has maintained a high degree of openness that is unusual among the other large and populous nations, with competition from foreign goods in almost every sector of the economy.
 Foreign investment helped to greatly increase quality, knowledge and standards, especially in heavy industry.
 China's experience supports the assertion that globalization greatly increases wealth for poor countries.
 Throughout the reform period, the government reduced tariffs and other trade barriers, with the overall tariff rate falling from 56% to 15%.
 By 2001, less than 40% of imports were subject to tariffs and only 9 percent of import were subject to licensing and import quotas.
 Even during the early reform era, protectionist policies were often circumvented by smuggling.
 When China joined the WTO, it agreed to considerably harsher conditions than other developing countries.
 Trade has increased from under 10% of GDP to 64% of GDP over the same period.
 China is considered the most open large country; by 2005, China's average statutory tariff on industrial products was 8.9%.
 The average was 30.9% for Argentina, 27.0% for Brazil, 32.4% for India, and 36.9% for Indonesia.

 China's trade surplus is considered by some in the United States as threatening American jobs.
 In the 2000s, the Bush administration pursued protectionist policies such as tariffs and quotas to limit the import of Chinese goods.
 Some scholars argue that China's growing trade surplus is the result of industries in more developed Asian countries moving to China, and not a new phenomenon.
 China's trade policy, which allows producers to avoid paying the Value Added Tax (VAT) for exports and undervaluation of the currency since 2002, has resulted in an overdeveloped export sector and distortion of the economy overall, a result that could hamper future growth.

 Foreign investment was also liberalized upon Deng's ascension.
 Special Economic Zones (SEZs) were created in the early 1980s to attract foreign capital by exempting them from taxes and regulations.
 This experiment was successful and SEZs were expanded to cover the whole Chinese coast.
 Although FDI fell briefly after the 1989 student protests, it increased again to 160 billion by 2004.